 The couplers are actually mounted to the chassis and not the shell (making shell removal a bit more difficult than it needs to be).
 The couplers themselves are McHenry "knuckle spring" couplers (making these the first N scale locomotives so equipped).
 I'm not a big "operations" guy, so I can't really render any worthwhile opinions (one way or the other) as to their functionality.
 For what it's worth, I pulled a train around for a couple of hours with my F45 and the couplers didn't fall apart, de-couple or otherwise screw up.

 Performance-wise, these models are superb - smooth, quiet and responsive at all throttle levels.
 Slow speed creep is excellent, and pulling power is impressive.
 Just be sure to run yours around in circles for a good 15-20 minutes before deciding it has problems - it takes about that long to wear the factory wheel-blackening "crud" off the wheels (said crud making for all sorts of pickup issues out of the box).
+In a similar vein, be sure to check for excessive lubrication inside the trucks if you have one that's misbehaving.
+These models are notoriously over-lubricated at the factory (with said lube interfering with pickup by fouling the wheels and everything else).

 DCC/Sound versions of these models were released in 2009.
 The Tsunami sound decoders included therein are quite impressive, providing robust sound and all sorts of fun bells and whistles (literally).